neoforge-dev/sentinel/memory-bank/progress.md

 3. **Agent Framework**:
    - Basic agent implementation structure is in place
    - Agent communication with MCP servers is functional

+4. **Documentation**:
+   - Documentation of architectural constraints and design patterns
+   - Documentation of error propagation and resource management strategies
+   - Handled intentional failures in sample tests (`tests/test_sample/test_simple.py`) with `xfail`.

 ## What's Left to Build